Luke White, 2nd Baron Annaly

 Luke White, 2nd Baron Annaly KP (26 September 1829 – 16 March 1888), was an Anglo-Irish Liberal politician.

 Annaly was the son of Henry White, 1st Baron Annaly, and his wife Ellen (née Dempster), and was educated at Eton.

+Career

-He served in the British Army and achieved the rank of captain in the 13th Light Dragoons and Lieutenant-Colonel in the Longford Rifles.
-In 1859 he was returned to Parliament for County Clare however unseated by petition the following year, and then represented County Longford from 1861 to 1862 and Kidderminster from 1862 to 1865.
+He served in the British Army and achieved the rank of captain in the 13th Light Dragoons.
+After retiring he was appointed in 1859 Lieutenant-Colonel of the part-time Royal Longford Rifle Militia (of which his father was Colonel).
+In 1859 he was returned to Parliament for County Clare.
+However he was unseated by petition the following year, and then represented County Longford from 1861 to 1862 and Kidderminster from 1862 to 1865.
 Annaly served in the Liberal administration of Lord Palmerston as a Junior Lord of the Treasury between 1862 and 1866.
 From 1868 to 1873 he was State Steward to the Lord-Lieutenant of Ireland the Earl Spencer.
 He also held the honorary positions of Sheriff of County Dublin in 1861 and of County Longford in 1871 and Lord-Lieutenant of County Longford from 1873 to 1874.
 In 1885 he was made a Knight of the Order of St Patrick.